BioData-PT/FEGA_SOPs/sop/templates/FEGA-SOP0013_SOP_for_Federated_EGA_Helpdesk_-_Grant_submitter_role_to_FEGA_user_using_the_Helpdesk_Portal.md

 1. Access the EGA Submitter Portal

-* Open the EGA Submitter Portal in your browser.
+* Open the EGA Submitter Portal specific to your country in your browser, e.g. [<u>https://submission.portugal.ega-archive.org/<u>](https://submission.portugal.ega-archive.org/)
-* If you do not yet have an EGA submitter account, please register first and make sure your account is linked to the correct institution/project.

 2. Create a new study